Ian-Blanshard/MP3-Climbing-Log/README.md

 [Flask-login](https://readthedocs.org/projects/flask-login/downloads/pdf/0.3.1/) was used as a simple way to manage user logins and restricting certain pages to authenticated users.

 [SQL Alchemy](https://www.sqlalchemy.org/) was used as an ORM to define models as python classes and map these to database tables.

+[Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templating was used to add templates in my HTML files

 [Plotly Express](https://plotly.com/python/plotly-express/) was used to created the graphs and charts to display user information on logged activities.